Rojaun-Dev/Sparrow-new/docs/SparrowX-Development-Rules.md

    - Implement Skeleton/Spinner components for loading states

 4. **Authentication**
-   - Use JWT for authentication flows (DEPRECATED: previously Auth0 SDK)
+   - Use JWT for authentication flows
    - Extract company_id and roles from JWT tokens
    - Create protected route wrappers based on user roles
+   - Implement role-based access control for all routes

 5. **Multi-Tenant UI**
    - Use React Context for dynamic company theming
    - Implement a ThemeProvider that loads tenant-specific styles
    - Load company assets (logo, banner) based on current tenant
    - Apply tenant-specific primary/accent colors to components
+   - Support custom branding for each company

 6. **Forms**
    - Use Zod schemas for form validation
    - Implement standardized error handling
    - Use react-hook-form for form state management
    - Disable submit buttons until forms are valid
+   - Implement proper form feedback for all user actions

 7. **Accessibility**
    - Use semantic HTML elements
    - Include ARIA attributes where appropriate
    - Ensure keyboard navigation works for all interactive elements
    - Maintain WCAG AA compliance for color contrast
+   - Support screen readers and assistive technologies

 ### Backend (Express.js) Rules